Discover Namibia and its different terrains

 As ex-resident of Windhoek, Rundu and Oshakati and frequent visitor to Swakopmund, I guarantee that these cities have much to offer and would recommend seeking out the local spots to experience an authentic Namibian city-life.

 The coast that’s doing the most

 No vacation is as relaxing as a beach holiday.
 My childhood memories are filled with trips down the almost 1600 km of coastline with enough sand and sun to satisfy any ocean craving.
 Namibia’s coastline is dotted with a scattering of small towns, vast and untouched beaches and shipwrecks, giving the coastline a rich history, mystery and character.
-A holiday along Namibia’s coast can range from a typical beach vacation to an ultimate explorative adventure.
+A holiday along Namibia’s coast can range from a typical beach vacation to an ultimate adventure.
 There are around eight towns along the coast, with Hentiesbaai, Swakopmund and Walvis Bay being the most popular and also the most populated.

-For those seeking a more adventurous and explorative holiday, the world’s largest ship cemetery is waiting to be explored at the Skeleton Coast.
+For those seeking a more adventurous holiday, the world’s largest ship cemetery is waiting to be explored at the Skeleton Coast.
 A fascinating area, this stretch of coastal area is 40 km wide and 500 km long and got its name from whale carcasses dotting the coastline.
 The area consists of one free-to-enter area that runs from the Ugab River up to Torra Bay and a second area where one needs a permit to enter, running from Ugabmund and Springbockwater.
 Permits can be obtained directly at the gate, in Swakopmund or Windhoek.